Aruneshwaran19/todo-app/README.md

 3. Press **Enter** or click the **Add Todo** button to add the task to the list.
 4. Tasks will appear instantly in the list below the input field.

+## Live Demo

+You can try out the app by visiting the [Live Demo Link](https://todoapp-arun.netlify.app/).

 ---

 ## Installation Instructions